3 Headed Goat: Critical reception

 Sam Mizzah of The Source applauded the rappers' chemistry: "The intertwining of these three together on a track is a smooth and natural fit, complementing the beat well and proving to be well-received by fans".
 Both Joshua Espinoza of Complex and KarenCivil.com's Ariel Whitely called the track a "standout" from Just Cause Y'all Waited 2.
 Uproxx's Aaron Williams praised the lyrics: "The three rappers pass a duffle bag full of lyrics as each takes their turn blazing through their rapid-fire verses [...]".
 Rosario Harper of SOHH called the track a "must-hear" banger.
 XXL's Robby Seabrook III named it among the best new songs of the week.
 Reviewing the song's parent album, Pitchfork's Dean Van Nguyen said the song lives up to its audacious billing.

 Chart performance

 On the week of May 23, 2020, "3 Headed Goat" debuted and peaked at number 43 on the Billboard Hot 100.
 It stayed on the chart for sixteen weeks.
 The single also reached numbers 13 and 15 on both the Rolling Stone Top 100 and the US Hot R&B/Hip-Hop Songs charts respectively.
-On December 17, 2020, the single was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming units of over one million units in the US.
+On March 27, 2025, the single was certified 4× platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming units of over four million units in the US.

 In Canada, the track debuted and peaked at number 77 on the Canadian Hot 100 the same week it first appeared on the Billboard Hot 100.